Home » Recipe Index » Air Fryer Recipes

 dip onion rings into panko bread crumbs

-STEP FOUR: Preheat the air fryer to 380 degrees F for 5 minutes.
-Spray the rings with an oil spray.
-I recommend using an EVO Oil Sprayer for easy and consistent spraying.
+STEP FOUR: Preheat the air fryer to 380 degrees F and spray the rings with a little oil using an oil mister.

 place onion rings in single layer in air fryer